colinskow/superlogin/README.md

 Take a look at [`config.example.js`](https://github.com/colinskow/superlogin/blob/master/config.example.js) for a complete tour of all available configuration options.
 You'll find a lot of cool hidden features there that aren't documented here.

 `/config/default.config.js` contains a list of default settings that will be assumed if you don't specify anything.

-## CouchDB Document Update Validation

-CouchDB can save your API a lot of traffic by handling both reads and writes.
-CouchDB provides the [validate_doc_update function](http://guide.couchdb.org/draft/validation.html) to approve or disapprove what gets written.
-However, since your CouchDB users are temporary random API keys, you have no idea which user is requesting to write.
-SuperLogin has inserted the original `user_id` into `userCtx.roles[0]`, prefixed by `user:` (e.g. `user:superman`).

-If you are using Cloudant authentication, the prefixed `user_id` is inserted as the first item on the `permissions` array, which will also appear inside `roles` in your `userCtx` object.
-You will also find all the `roles` from your user doc here.

 ## Routes